adaltas/node-nikita/src/docker/cp.coffee.md

 ## Options

-*   `container` (string)
-    Name/ID of base image, optional
 *   `machine` (string)
-    Name of the docker-machine, optional if using docker-machine or boot2docker.
+    Name of the docker-machine, MANDATORY if using docker-machine or boot2docker.
 *   `source` (string)
     The path to upload or the container followed by the path to download.
 *   `destination` (string)